jo-klein/bioinformatics-for-the-bench/README.md

 Scripts

-- dna-seq.sh
+> dna-seq.sh

-Bash script for a no-frills DNA-seq workflow to create BAM files FASTQ files.
+Bash script for a no-frills DNA-seq workflow to create BAM files from FASTQ files.

-- fetch-fastq.sh
+> fetch-fastq.sh

 Bash script to download NCBI SRA runs as FASTQ files.

-- fetch-sequency.py
+> fetch-sequency.py

 Python script to fetch the reference sequence from the UCSC Genome Browser for given a chromosome name, start and stop coordinate, and hg build.

-- reverse-complement.py
+> reverse-complement.py

 Python script to convert a given nucleic acid sequence into its reverse complement.
 Non-ATCG characters are accepted.